TIBET THE WONDERLAND

 Tibet stands high as the ‘Roof of the World’ covering its huge territory of 1,228 million sq. km. about 463,320 sq. miles.
 The country with the most world highest peaks Mt.
-Everest, Cho-Oyu and Mt.
+Everest, Cho-Oyu, and Mt.
 Shisapangma which is wholly in Tibet.

 The great Himalaya Mountain straddles the border between Tibet and Nepal and a few with Bhutan, towards the southeast of the country.

-Tibet, located on the highest and largest tableland of the world, is known as a plateau with deep valleys, high eroded hills, and canyon.
+Tibet, located on the highest and largest tableland of the world, is known as a plateau with deep valleys, high eroded hills, and canyons.
 With huge summer pastureland for cattle and Yak grazing ground, where the native nomads or Drokpa camps are found.

-Since early 1965, Tibet became Autonomous Region Republic of China, the country has changed over the years, especially the city areas.
+Since early 1965, Tibet became the Autonomous Region Republic of China, the country has changed over the years, especially the city areas.
 With modern high buildings and networks of motor roads and highways, but still retains its past glory of ancient history.

 History-Religion and Culture of Tibet: